Swedish Ministry for Foreign Affairs - Klässbols Linen Mill

 Three crowns

-After the almost shocking exhibition LIN at Märta Österdahl's in 1982, an incredible amount happened for the LINneväveriet in Klässbol.
-We got to set up more phone lines in the house and confidence had grown.
-Soon after, the then head of the Royal Building Board, Göran Faust, contacted us and asked for a quote for linen napkins and tablecloths for Swedish cutlery around the world.
-This meant impact on the public.
+After the almost shocking exhibition LIN at Märta Österdahl's in 1982, an incredible amount happened for the LInneväveriet in Klässbol.
+We were able to set up more telephone lines in the building and our self-confidence had grown.
+Shortly afterwards, the then head of the Royal Swedish Building Agency, Göran Faust, contacted us and asked for a quote for linen napkins and linen tablecloths for Swedish cutlery around the world.
+This meant public recognition.
 Klässbols accepted the challenge.
 Behind the proposal was Astri Sampe's stance on the issue.
-You could have thought of synthetic fiber, but Astrid Sampe insisted on linen and had pointed out the Klässbolsföretaget.
-For the purpose and for the increased quality requirement, a brand new loom and very finely spun yarn were required.
-The Swedish Building Agency's order meant copying the tableclothes for Swedish embassies that Sofie Widén had drawn in the 1940s.
+Synthetic fiber could have been considered, but Astrid Sampe insisted on linen and had singled out the Klässbols company.
+For the purpose and for the increased quality requirements, a completely new loom and very finely spun yarn were required.
+The Building Agency's order meant copying the tablecloths for Swedish embassies that Sofie Widén had designed in the 1940s.

-The book is available for purchase at Väveriet in both Klässbol and Stockholm as well as in some online booksellers such as Bokus .
+The book is available for purchase at Väveriet in both Klässbol and Stockholm, as well as in some online bookstores line as Bokus .

 Satellite

-The latest production is tablecloths and napkins Satelit and Lena Bergström is responsible for design.
+The latest production is the Satelit tablecloths and napkins, designed by Lena Bergström.

-The satellite's pattern image symbolizes directions of various meetings all over the world.
-An orbit of conversation around the round set table.
-The lines run forward in the shiny line and cross each other's paths.
+The satellite pattern symbolizes the directions of different meetings all over the world.
+An orbit of conversations around the round table.
+The lines run forward in the shiny lineand cross each other's paths.
 Satellite threads that form a web of joy, warmth and understanding.

 ————